dxatscale/sfpowerscripts/packages/sfpowerscripts-cli/README.md

       Set the build segment of the version number to the build number rather than incremenenting

   -c, --commitchanges
-      Mark this if you want to commit the sfdx-project json to the repository, Please note this will not push to the repo only commits in the local checked out repo, You would need to have a push to the repo at the end of the packaging task if everything is successfull
+      Mark this if you want to commit the modified sfdx-project json, Please note this will not push to the repo only commits in the local checked out repo, You would need to have a push to the repo at the end of the packaging task if everything is successfull